Trust Co. of Vermont Sells 20,746 Shares of Apple Inc. (NASDAQ:AAPL)

+A number of equities analysts recently weighed in on AAPL shares.
+Fundamental Research lifted their price objective on shares of Apple from $113.91 to $148.12 and gave the company a “buy” rating in a research report on Friday, February 5th.
+UBS Group set a $142.00 target price on shares of Apple and gave the stock a “buy” rating in a research report on Monday, April 12th.
+Zacks Investment Research lowered shares of Apple from a “buy” rating to a “hold” rating and set a $128.00 target price on the stock. in a research report on Tuesday, March 30th.
+Piper Sandler boosted their target price on shares of Apple from $135.00 to $160.00 and gave the stock an “overweight” rating in a research report on Thursday, January 28th.
+Finally, DA Davidson boosted their target price on shares of Apple from $133.00 to $167.00 and gave the stock a “buy” rating in a research report on Thursday, January 28th.
+Two equities research analysts have rated the stock with a sell rating, nine have issued a hold rating and twenty-seven have issued a buy rating to the stock.
+The company has an average rating of “Buy” and a consensus price target of $136.80.

+Apple (NASDAQ:AAPL) last released its quarterly earnings results on Tuesday, January 26th.
+The iPhone maker reported $1.68 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.41 by $0.27.
+The firm had revenue of $111.40 billion during the quarter, compared to analysts’ expectations of $103.24 billion.
+Apple had a return on equity of 75.15% and a net margin of 20.91%.
+Apple’s quarterly revenue was up 21.4% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $1.25 EPS.
+Sell-side analysts anticipate that Apple Inc. will post 4.03 EPS for the current fiscal year.

-In related news, COO Jeffrey E. Williams sold 133,867 shares of Apple stock in a transaction dated Monday, April 5th.
-The shares were sold at an average price of $125.74, for a total transaction of $16,832,436.58.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, SVP Deirdre O’brien sold 18,216 shares of Apple stock in a transaction dated Friday, April 16th.
-The shares were sold at an average price of $134.01, for a total transaction of $2,441,126.16.
+In other news, COO Jeffrey E. Williams sold 133,867 shares of the stock in a transaction that occurred on Monday, April 5th.
+The stock was sold at an average price of $125.74, for a total transaction of $16,832,436.58.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, SVP Deirdre O’brien sold 18,216 shares of the stock in a transaction that occurred on Friday, April 16th.
+The shares were sold at an average price of $134.01, for a total value of $2,441,126.16.
 The disclosure for this sale can be found here.
-0.06% of the stock is currently owned by company insiders.
+0.06% of the stock is owned by corporate insiders.

 About Apple